Mercer island oral and maxillofacial surgery streelman office | mercer island oral & maxillofacial surgery

 When the tooth is impacted or badly broken, a surgical extraction may be the only solution.
 This procedure is also often performed under sedation.
 An incision is made into the gums, exposing more of the tooth that needs to come out.
 The surgeon will usually cut it into multiple small pieces, allowing it to be removed bit by bit.

-How Much Does a Tooth Extraction Cost in the Mercer Island, WA Area?
+How Much Does a Tooth Extraction Cost in Mercer Island?

 One of the primary questions our patients ask about tooth extraction is how much it will cost.
 The price of extraction can vary based on a number of factors.
 One factor to consider is the number of teeth that need to be removed.
 Additionally, a surgical tooth extraction will cost more than a simple tooth extraction.
 We are happy to offer flexible financing options at our practice and invite you to contact our office to find out more about pricing.